yugenomnia/omnia/index.md

   section_img: ''
 - section_image: "/assets/images/my-project.jpeg"
   section_title: Zucchini flower
-  section_description: 'The perfect snack to enjoy with a signature cocktail freshy
+  section_description: 'The perfect snack to enjoy with a Omnia signature cocktail
-    shaken or stirred by our bar team.
-This bite is crispy, creamy, fresh and beautifully served.
-This little explosion of flavor will make you want some more.  '
+    at the start of your dinner.
+The flower is served with salsa verde, parmesan custard & lavosh.
+A crispy, creamy, fresh and beautifully served bite.
+This little explosion of flavor will make you want some more.
+Also available to order whilst enjoying a drink at the bar.  '
   button_text: browse our menu
   button_url: "#"
-  section_second_title: salsa verde, parmesan custard & lavosh
+  section_second_title: ''
   section_img: "/assets/images/221026-omnia1624.jpg"
 main_img: "/assets/images/omnia-duck-little.jpeg"
 title: Homepage